NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 No sooner did we have everything up and our gear tucked away than it started to rain – a massive downpour that we would have been caught in had we decided to paddle back to that premier campsite on top of the cliff!

 An hour later, the rain had stopped.
-We packed away the lunch stuff, emptied our coffee cups, and did a tour of our island domain.
-After setting up a designated toilet spot complete with a biodegradable bag so we could take the contributions with us the next morning, we went for an empty-canoe paddle up and down the east side of the lake.
+We packed away the lunch stuff, emptied our coffee cups, and toured our island domain.
+After setting up a designated toilet spot, complete with a biodegradable bag so we could take the contributions with us the next morning, we went for an empty-canoe paddle up and down the east side of the lake.

-Our first destination – the cliff and talus just across from our island.
+Our first stop on the tour was the cliff and talus just across from our island.

 When we got to the shore by the talus, I hopped out.
 I was curious about some of what I thought might be pictographs on the vertical rock face.